aiidateam/aiida-firecrest/README.md

   --help  Show this message and exit.

 Commands:
-  sacct   Retrieves information about submitted jobs. squeue  Retrieves information from all jobs.
+  sacct   Retrieve information for all jobs. squeue  Retrieves information for queued jobs. submit  Submit a job script.
 ```

 ## Code Style